Moddable-OpenSource/moddable-jp/documentation/devices/esp32.md

 After you press __Reset__ on the device, the device will restart and connect to `xsbug`.

-These devices use this technique:
+These are some of the devices use this technique:

 | Platform | Device |
 | :---: | :--- |